evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Long_Range/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).

-[Regenerative braking](../../../../technology/regen/) is available in several modes.
-The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
-In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
-You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+[Regenerative braking](../../../../technology/regen/) is available in two modes.
+You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.

 ## Exterior